CodiumTeam/legacy-training-python/web-page-generator-kata/README.md

 - **Practice the sprout class technique** to avoid adding more complexity to the current classes
 - **Practice the wrap method/class technique** in the bonus task to encapsulate the current logic and add a the new feature

-## How to run and test it
+## How to run and see the result
-    python src/main.py
+With Python 2

+    make run

+With Python 3

+    make run_python3

 Open in a browser [html/users.html](html/users.html)